-If a word can have "should" in front of it and the phrase sounds complete, the word is a verb. "should leave, should sail, should discover, should complain" leave, sail, discover, and complain are all verbs go: should go to go spell: should spell to spell
+If a word can have "should" in front of it and the phrase sounds complete, the word is a verb. "should leave, should sail, should discover, should complain" leave, sail, discover, and complain are all verbs

 If a word can have "to" in front of it and the phrase sounds complete, it's a verb. "to leave, to sail, to complain" leave, sail and complain are all verbs.